EXPERT - On all things ocean, Emily Hoad helped the Cleaner Ocean

 University of Southampton.
 She said: "It’s been an incredible four years and I’m

 Emily Hoad is a Marine Biologist and Oceanographer.
-She brought her considerable expertise to the SeaVax project in 2018 with a dedicated study of the state of the art instrumentation that could be incorporated in a production SeaVax, also including higher end sensors for research and development purposes.
+She brought her considerable expertise to the SeaVax project in 2018 for a few brief months, with a dedicated study of the state of the art instrumentation that could be incorporated in a production SeaVax, also including higher end sensors for research and development purposes.
 She worked with the designers of the ocean cleaning craft to help improve the efficiency of the collection of marine plastic.
 Her mission was to define the objectives, help the engineers refine the existing filtration stages and improve and develop future feedback loops, so that SeaVax is able to read the ocean and tune itself to the plastic particles in the water, in the process identifying and bypassing marine life.

 NETS - Fishing nets that are trapped on these beach timbers may look in keeping with this shoreline, but those nets soon break down into micro particles that will enter our food chain.
 Copyright © photographs, 31 July 2018.
 All rights reserved, Cleaner Ocean Foundation Ltd.